DaniSoul98/Artificial_Neural_Networks/README.md

 # Artificial_Neural_Networks

-1- ANN: Supervised learning and generalization
+1- ANN: backpropagation in feedforward multi-layer networks and Bayesian Inference of Network hyperparameters

 2- RNN and LSTM used for Time-Series prediction